Ten books for travelling to Turkey

 If you wish to read about some of the more controversial aspects of Turkey’s history, Christopher de Bellaigue’s Rebel Land: Unraveling the Riddle of History in a Turkish Town (2009) examines the Armenian tragedy.

-9. A Peace to End All Peace: The Fall of the Ottoman Empire and the Creation of the Modern Middle East (1989, updated 2009)
+David Fromkin – A Peace to End All Peace: The Fall of the Ottoman Empire and the Creation of the Modern Middle East (1989, updated 2009).

-Anatolia is a beautifully illustrated exploration of classic Turkish cuisine and culture, adapted for modern life.
-Turkish-born chef Somer Sivrioglu and co-author David Dale re-imagine the traditions of Turkish cooking, presenting recipes ranging from the grand banquets of the Ottoman empire to the spicy snacks of Istanbul’s street stalls.
-In doing so they explain their take on the classics and reveal the surrounding rituals, myths, jokes and folk wisdom of both the old and new Turkey.
+Turkish-born (and Sydney-based) chef Somer Sivrioglu and co-author David Dale reimagine the traditions of Turkish cooking, presenting recipes ranging from the grand banquets of the Ottoman Empire to the spicy snacks of Istanbul’s street stalls.
+In doing so, they explain their take on the classics and reveal the surrounding rituals, myths, jokes and folk wisdom of both the old and new Turkey.